yougov/velociraptor/README.rst

     vagrant up

-Now go make a sandwich while you wait for the lucid64 VM image download (it's about 250MB), and you should get a local VM running with all of Velociraptor's system-level dependencies (e.g. RabbitMQ).
+Now go make a sandwich while you wait for the lucid64 VM image to download (it's about 250MB).

-Provisioning of system-level dependencies inside the VM is done using Vagrant's Puppet provisioner.
+Installation of system-level dependencies inside the VM is done automatically using Vagrant's Puppet provisioner.
+This includes some normal apt packages, (RabbitMQ), some from Ubuntu PPAs (Postgres 9.1 and Python 2.7), and some installed with pip (Mercurial and Virtualenv).
 You can see the Puppet manifest at manifests/yhost.pp.

 The first time you 'vagrant up', the Puppet provisioning could take about 5 minutes.
 It will be faster on later startups, since most packages will